Meet Our Leadership Team

 As a native of SW Virginia Butch longed for the mountains and choose Asheville as a place to build a new life in retirement.
 Excited and knowledgeable Butch shares his skills with Blue Ridge Pride in hopes of expanding on the great success of Blue Ridge Pride and the community served.
 His favorite quote is “I cannot do all the work the world needs.
 But the world needs all the work I can do.” -Jana Stanfield

-Community Partner Fund Director; Vice President, Board of Directors
+Director, Community Partnerships; Vice President, Board of Directors

 Richard Morgan Swilling